- I don’t give full model portfolios as I am a registered investment advisor and I don’t regulators to see me as giving personalized advice.

-These core holdings should comprise a quarter, two-quarters or three-quarters of your total invested assets in my opinion.
-And QQQ should be 3/4 of that allocation to 1/4 for ARKK.
-More aggressive investors could go 50/50.
+There generally a few other core holdings.
+The group should comprise a quarter, two-quarters or three-quarters of your total invested assets in my opinion.
+And QQQ should be the largest holding, generally comprising about half of your core.

 It might seem weird that up to 3/4 of your portfolio would be non-core, but, that is precisely how very successful hedge funds, family offices and other institutional investors manage money.
 Less successful do it the ways you hear too much about.